dimitargnikolov/book-project/README.md

 We will continue to use Jetstream in this project.
 With a new allocation and the issues from a couple weeks ago largely resolved, this time you should have a smooth experience if you follow these instructions.

 There is a new image for this project that comes pre-loaded with necessary software such as Python and mongodb.
 Head on over to [use.jetstream-cloud.org](https://use.jetstream-cloud.org) and create a new instance of the *I435/I535/B669 Project B* image (created either by user *atmoadmin* or *dnikolov*).
-You can find the image by searching for **I435**:
+You can find the image by searching for *I435*:

 ![Project image on Jetstream.](images/jetstream-image.png "Project image on Jetstream.")

-When you create the new instance, please use the *Jetstream - TACC* provider and the *tiny* instance size to avoid any hanging issues or needlessly spending our allocation:
+When you create the new instance, please use the **Jetstream - TACC** provider and the **tiny** instance size to avoid any hanging issues or needlessly spending our allocation:

 ![Creating a new instance.](images/create-instance.png "Creating a new instance.")

-Unless otherwise noted, all commands in this document should be executed on your Jetstream instance.

 ### Set Up Directories and Download Code